Athari/CsConsoleFormat/ReadMe.md

 *CsConsoleFormat to the rescue!*

 Imagine you have usual Order, OrderItem and Customer classes.
 Let's create a document which prints the order.
-There're three syntaxes, you can use any of them in any combination.
+There're two syntaxes, you can use any of them in any combination.

 **XAML** (like WPF):